paathelb/MEDL-U/README.md

 > python train.py --cfg_file configs/MTrans_kitti_gen_label.yaml

 ## References
-The IoU loss module is borrowed from "https://github.com/lilanxiao/Rotated_IoU".
-We thank the author for providing a neat implementation of the IoU loss.

 This work is based from MTrans ("https://github.com/Cliu2/MTrans").
 We thank the authors for their open-source code.

 ## TODO